brent-hoover/argo-mysql-poc/README.md

 ### Available Operations

-Currently implemented specific operations:
+Currently implemented operations:

-- `/api/v1/mysql/operations/delete-user`: Delete a user by ID via event-driven workflow (includes backing up user data first)
+- `/api/v1/mysql/operations/delete-user`: Delete a user by ID via event-driven workflow

 The system uses an event-driven architecture where API calls trigger events that are processed by Argo Events, which then trigger the corresponding Argo Workflows.

-Additional operations can be implemented by:
-1. Adding new API endpoints in `main.go`
-2. Creating corresponding Argo Events sensors
-3. Defining new workflow templates

 ## Sample Database

-The deployed MySQL database includes the following sample data:

-- **Users**: 5 sample users with different statuses
+The deployed MySQL database includes a sample `users` table with 5 sample users with different statuses (active, inactive, pending).
-- **Organizations**: 3 sample organizations
-- **Organization Members**: Mapping users to organizations with roles
-- **Application Data**: Sample application configuration data
-- **Audit Logs**: Sample user activity logs

-This data can be used to test the various operations provided by the API.

 ## Security Considerations